-The government has extended financial support schemes for self-employed workers affected by COVID-19.
-Here’s everything you need to know
+With a second lockdown now in force, the government has tweaked financial support schemes for self-employed workers affected by COVID-19.
+Here’s everything you need to know.

 As things change rapidly during the coronavirus (COVID-19) crisis, this guide will be updated regularly to reflect changes in rules and regulations.